Halogen lamp: Form factors

 Halogen lamps are available in a series of different shapes and sizes, and are designated according to a coding system that specifies the diameter of the bulb as well as whether or not the bulb has a built-in infrared-transparent dichroic reflector.
-Many such lamps have designations that begin with the letter "T" to indicate that they are "tubular" followed by a number indicating the diameter of the tube in eighths of an inch: a T3 bulb, then is a tubular halogen bulb that is 3/8 in in diameter.
+Many such lamps have designations that begin with the letter "T" to indicate that they are "tubular", followed by a number indicating the diameter of the tube in eighths of an inch: a T3 bulb, then is a tubular halogen bulb that is 3/8 in in diameter.
 The designation MR means "Multifaceted Reflector", with the number following this still corresponding to eighths of an inch in diameter of the overall bulb.
 If a lamp has a "G" code, this will mean the lamp is a bipin shape and the number following the G will indicate the distance in millimeters between the pins, usually either 4, 6.35 or 10; if the G is followed by a letter "Y", then the lamp's pins are thicker than normal— thus, a G6.35 has pins that are 1 mm in diameter but a GY6.35 has pins that are 1.3 mm in diameter.
 If there is a "C" code, this represents the number of coils in the filament.
 The length (sometimes also referred to as "height") of any two-ended cylindrical bulb must be specified separately from its form factor code, usually in millimeters, as must the lamp's voltage and wattage— hence, T3 120 V 150 W 118 mm means a double-ended tube-shaped bulb with a diameter of 3/8 in that operates at 120 V and is 150 W and that is also 118 mm long.

-An R7S is a double ended, Recessed Single Contact (RSC) linear halogen lamp, usually measuring a length of either 118 mm or 78 mm.
+An R7S is a double-ended, Recessed Single Contact (RSC) linear halogen lamp, usually measuring a length of either 118 mm or 78 mm.
 Some less common lengths are 189 mm, 254 mm and 331 mm.
 These lamps have a T3 shape on an RSC/R7S base.
-These can also be known as J type and T type lamps.
+These can also be known as J-type and T-type lamps.

 Applications

 Halogen headlamps are used in many automobiles.
-Halogen floodlights for outdoor lighting systems as well as for watercraft are also manufactured for commercial and recreational use.
+Halogen floodlights for outdoor lighting systems, as well as for watercraft, are also manufactured for commercial and recreational use.
 They are now also used in desktop lamps.

 Tungsten-halogen lamps are frequently used as a near-infrared light source in Infrared spectroscopy.

 Halogen lamps were used on the Times Square Ball from 1999 to 2006.
-However, from 2007 onward, the halogen lamps were replaced with LEDs, due to the much longer lifespan, about ten times longer for LED over incandescent.
+However, from 2007 onward, the halogen lamps were replaced with LEDs, due to the much longer lifespan, about ten times longer for LEDs over incandescent.
 The 'New Year' numerals that light up when the Times Square Ball reaches the base used halogen lighting for the last time for the 2009 ball drop.